 Cluster analysis is a statistical technique where similar entities are identified from the characteristics the entities possess.
 Companies are clustered in the same group where the degree of association is strong between companies in that group and association is weak between members of different clusters.
 This is minimizing within-cluster variation and maximizing between-cluster variation.
-According to Sharma and Wadhawan (2009), in their study on using cluster analysis on small medium enterprises, clustering is explained as a mathematical method for segregating the observed data into groups so as to maximize the similarity of observations within the same group and minimize the similarity of observations within the same group and minimize the similarity of observations within the same group and minimize the similarity is about "classifying the entities into various clusters where items "within" a cluster are deemed to be more homogeneous than items "between" clusters.
+According to Sharma and Wadhawan (2009), in their study on using cluster analysis on small medium enterprises, clustering is explained as a mathematical method for segregating the observed data into groups so as to maximize the similarity of observations within the same group and minimize the similarity of observations across different groups.
+Jensen and Meckling (1976), in their study on using cluster analysis to study the financial performance of business firms, said that cluster analysis is about "classifying the entities into various clusters where items "within" a cluster are deemed to be more homogeneous than items "between" clusters".
+Sharma and Wadhawan (2009) used eleven variables and produced three clusters.
 The objective of their study is to cluster the successful SMEs based on their growth, mode and strategies.
 Using cluster analysis, they tried to search for the common characteristics between the different types of SMEs.